pencil/HumanReadableFileSize.js/README.md

 ========================
 A jQuery plugin to display file sizes in a human-readable format.

+... actually it does not (yet) utilize any of jQuery's powers.

 Installation
 ------------
 Include the JavaScript file in the header section of your HTML page *after* jQuery: